-The health and safety of those who work at and visit our embassy facilities is our highest priority , thank you for your patience and understanding during the COVID-19 pandemic.
-Emergency passports are printed and given to applicants on the same day as the appointment.
+The health and safety of those who work at and visit our embassy facilities is our highest priority.
+Thank you for your patience and understanding during the COVID-19 pandemic.

 - Confirmed travel itinerary with confirmation/ticket number

 Welcome to the website of the American Citizen Services Units at the U.S. Embassy in Jerusalem and the Embassy Branch Office in Tel Aviv.
 We provide information and assistance to U.S. citizens visiting or residing in Israel, the West Bank, and Gaza.
-American Citizen Services at the U.S. Embassy in Jerusalem and the Branch Office in Tel Aviv are open Monday through Friday by appointment only
+The American Citizen Services (ACS) Unit at Embassy Jerusalem is closed on Thursdays, and ACS Tel Aviv is closed on Fridays.
+Visits are by appointment only.

 Which service do you need?

 - Transmitting citizenship to your child born outside the U.S.

 - U.S. Citizenship Laws and Policy: General guidance about how a person may acquire or lose U.S. citizenship